Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Generalization across Environment Backgrounds}

-Thanks to the rapid progress of instance segmentation \cite{ravi2024sam,pan2023towards}, obtaining a segmentation model meeting manipulation precision requirements has become highly cost-effective.
-Therefore, we design the object-centric geometry perception block in GEM that produces uncolored 3D points appended with instance IDs as the input to the recurrent probabilistic network.
-In this way, regardless of changes in the environment background, the input to the network remains similar.
-Therefore, our method should present strong generalization across different environmental backgrounds.

-To validate this characteristic, we test the manipulation performance of GEM in different unseen backgrounds by changing the appearance of the conveyor belt.
-Since changing conveyor belts is expensive to realize in the real world, we conduct this experiment in simulation.
-As shown in Fig.~\ref{Fig: diverse_backgrounds}, we randomly augment the colors of the conveyor belt.
-Since all demonstrations are collected using the conveyor belt illustrated in Fig.~\ref{Fig: simulated_envi}~(a), these augmented conveyor belts are unseen in demonstrations.
-The manipulation success rates of GEM in the original seen environment and the augmented unseen environments are presented in Table.~\ref{Table: environment generalization study}.
-We can observe that the performances of GEM are similar in seen and unseen environments, which is consistent with the expectation.
+In applications, various scenarios show different environment backgrounds.
+It is expensive to collect demonstrations in every scenario to tune a policy.
+Thus, we expect that a policy can generalize to unseen scenarios for supporting more flexible deployment.
+Considering this expectation, we develop GEM, which prioritizes geometry structure and decreases the importance of visual appearance.
+In this part, we analyze the generalization capability of GEM in unseen backgrounds.

+Although we develop the out-of-domain simulation testing protocol, where the policy is trained using demonstrations from Isaac Gym and tested in Isaac Sim, this protocol involves extra influence factors such as simulation parameters.
+To exclude irrelevant factors, we choose to randomly augment the appearance of the conveyor belt in Isaac Gym, as visualized in Fig.~\ref{Fig: diverse_backgrounds}.
+In this way, the policy is trained in Isaac Gym and validated in Isaac Gym, where the environment background is the only difference.
+We evaluate the performance of GEM and present the results in Table~\ref{Table: environment generalization study}.

+According to the results, the performances of GEM are similar in environments with seen and unseen backgrounds, which is consistent with the expectation.
 In addition, the subsequent sim-to-real experiment in Table~\ref{Table: sim-to-real generalization} indicates that the GEM trained using only simulated data can generalize to real-world manipulation despite the appearance gap between the simulated and real-world environments.